selvaje/spatial-ecology-blog_old/wp-content/plugins/simple-custom-css/readme.txt

 * Inital Release

 == Upgrade Notice ==

+= 4.0.1 =
+Settings page style fixes for older versions of WP.

+= 4.0 =
+Tested for compatibility with WP 4.9.4.
+Added Customizer support.

 = 3.3 =
 Tested for compatibility with WP 4.4.1.
 Added support for http://.